pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ChartControl.md

 ```
 ![ChartControl using the default color palette](../assets/ChartControlSample2.png)

 You can also set the `palette` property to choose one of the Office color palettes.
+For example, Specifying `ChartPalette.OfficeMonochromatic1` will produce the following chart:

 ![ChartControl using the Office Monochromatic 1 color palette](../assets/ChartControlSample3.png)